chai-deshpande/LogExec/README.md

 ```

 ## Getting Started
-The [Getting Started](https://github.com/chai-deshpande/LogExec/wiki/Getting-Started) guide has also been updated on the wiki.
+The [Getting Started](https://github.com/chai-deshpande/LogExec/wiki/Getting-Started) guide is available on the wiki.

 ## Reference
 The Reference for the ExecutionTimeLogger class can be accessed on the [Reference page](https://github.com/chai-deshpande/LogExec/wiki/Reference) on the wiki.